Whatsapp Icon

 Types of Samples Needed

 The foundation of BRAF mutation testing lies in the collection of DNA samples, which can come from either blood or tissue biopsies.
-Tissue biopsies are often preferred as they provide a comprehensive view of the genetic makeup of the tumor.
+Tissue biopsies are often preferred as they provide a comprehensive view of the genetic makeup of the tumour.
 Depending on the location and accessibility of the cancer, biopsies can be performed using various techniques, ensuring minimal discomfort to patients.
-Blood-based tests, also known as liquid biopsies, offer a less invasive alternative, tracking fragments of DNA shed by tumors into the bloodstream.
+Blood-based tests, also known as liquid biopsies, offer a less invasive alternative, tracking fragments of DNA shed by tumours into the bloodstream.

 Technologies Used to Detect Mutations